Entanglement entropy from entanglement contour: higher dimensions: Regulators for entanglement entropy in quantum field theories

-In condense matter physics, entanglement entropy has been used to distinguish new topological phases and characterize critical points, e.g., \cite{PhysRevLett.96.110405,Kitaev:2005dm,Calabrese:2004eu,Calabrese:2005zw,Hsu:2008af}.
-Furthermore the Ryu-Takayanagi (RT) formula \cite{Ryu:2006bv,Ryu:2006ef} relates quantum entanglement to spacetime geometry, so entanglement entropy becomes an important tool to study quantum gravity via holography (for example the AdS/CFT \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc}) and also to study holography itself.
+In condensed matter physics, the entanglement entropy has been used to distinguish new topological phases and characterize critical points, e.g., \cite{PhysRevLett.96.110405,Kitaev:2005dm,Calabrese:2004eu,Calabrese:2005zw,Hsu:2008af}.
+In high energy physics the Ryu-Takayanagi (RT) formula \cite{Ryu:2006bv,Ryu:2006ef} relates quantum entanglement to spacetime geometry in the context of AdS/CFT \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc} (the most well studied holography), which states that the $(d+1)$-dimensional gravity theories with asymptotically AdS boundary is equivalent to certain $d$-dimensional conformal field theories on the boundary.
+Hence the entanglement entropy becomes an important tool to study quantum gravity via holography, and furthermore the holography itself.
+Many important progresses along this line are cited and summarized in the following review articles \cite{rev1,rev2,rev3,Headrick:2019eth,Chen:2021lnq,rev4} and the recently published book \cite{book}.

+Unlike its definition, the calculation of the entanglement entropy is a formidable task.
+Furthermore, the entanglement entropy in quantum field theory is divergent because of the collection of the endless short-distance correlations, hence cannot be well-defined without a regulator.
+The role of the regulator is to subtract the divergent short-distance correlations from the entanglement entropy.
+However, the way we perform the regularization is highly non-unique.
+This will result in different values for the regularized entanglement entropy under different regularization schemes.
+The discussion on different types of regulators in the previous literature is far from clear.
+The mixing between the regulators has already caused ambiguities in our understanding of the entanglement entropy in quantum field theories.
+In this paper, we will classify two different types of regulators, study their differences and show how they exactly match with each other in the special cases where the matching is possible.